Suspected case of monkeypox reported in Karnataka | Health

 An Ethiopian national with symptoms of monkeypox has been quarantined at a private hospital here, the Karnataka health department said.

-His samples have been sent to the National Institute of Virology in Pune for confirmation, the health officials said on Saturday.
+His samples have been sent to Bangalore Medical College and Research Institute laboratory for confirmation and reports are awaited.

-The African national has been isolated at the hospital where he got admitted for treatment of multiple health issues, including renal problem.
+Karnataka Health Commissioner D Randeep in a statement said, the Ethiopian national is a Chronic Kidney Disease (CKD) patient, who came to Bengaluru from Addiss Ababa on July 4, 2022 for kidney transplantation, which was registered in the Aster CMI hospital.

-“The 55-year-old Ethiopian with kidney related ailment and other health complications had come in the first week of July and only recently, he showed signs of monkeypox with rashes in his body,” a health department official told PTI.
+"On July 25, he developed rash on left hand.
+He had itching too.
+On Tuesday it started spreading all over his body (vesicular rash) and while itching blood and fluid was coming as informed by his translator," he said.

-Health Minister K Sudhakar told reporters that there was no need for people to panic as it is not a deadly disease.
+Meanwhile, Health Minister K Sudhakar told reporters here that there was no need for people to panic as it is not a deadly disease.

-“There is no need to panic over monkeypox.
+"There is no need to panic due to monkeypox.
 Of course, we need to take some precautionary measures.
 Even if it comes, there is treatment available for it.
-It does not lead to death.
-Death is highly unlikely,” Sudhakar, who himself is a medical professional, said.
+It does not lead to deaths.
+Death is highly unlikely," Sudhakar, who himself is a medical professional, said.

 He said the disease belongs to the smallpox family.
 Those who have taken vaccines will not show major symptoms.